-Use only bits (sold separately) with 1/4" shank size, that are marked as suitable for the type of material being cut, and are marked with a speed equal or higher than the maximum speed marked on the tool.
-Do not use a bit with a cutting diameter larger than the opening in the base.
+- 1. Use only bits that are marked as suitable for the type of material being cut. - 2.
+Use only bits that are marked with a speed equal or higher than the speed marked on the tool. - 3.
+Unplug the Router from the electrical outlet. - Release the Locking Lever and use the Depth Adjustment Screw to move the Base down to expose the Collet Nut.